 (4) Completed a nurse anesthetist program approved by the Board;

-(6) Provides the Board a copy of the admission document to the certification examination which must be taken not later than 6 months after program completion; and
+(6) Provides the Board a copy of the admission document to the national certification examination which must be taken not later than 6 months after program completion; and

 (7) Immediately notifies the Board and the supervising anesthesiologist or CRNA of the results of the certification examination.

-B. A nurse anesthetist graduate who fails the certification examination shall immediately cease practice as a nurse anesthetist graduate.
+B. A nurse anesthetist graduate who fails the national certification examination shall immediately cease practice as a nurse anesthetist graduate.